 The factors that influence breast cancer risk cannot be isolated and many are beyond individual control.
 For example, people of color are disproportionality exposed to toxic chemicals that may increase the risk of breast cancer in air, water, and soil pollution.
 The unequal burden of environmental injustice and racial injustice lead to poorer health outcomes.

 Additionally, individual solutions such as shopping for toxic-free products and eating healthy are not equally accessible options for all communities.
 The focus on individual consumer choices reinforces the narrative that breast cancer risks are within our control, rather than the result of systemic oppressions, structural barriers, and government policies.

 It’s easy to believe each person can control their risk of breast cancer by being aware of factors that might raise that risk.
 As much as we support healthy lifestyles and choices, we also know that there is nothing any of us can do to ensure we never develop breast cancer.
 Many women who do all the supposedly “right things” still develop breast cancer.
 Cancer is not your fault!

 Symptoms of Breast Cancer

 Other possible signs of breast cancer can be swelling of all or part of the breast; redness of the skin of the breast; eczema of the nipple; dimpling of the skin; the nipple turning inward; nipple discharge other than breast milk; or pain.
-These symptoms may be caused by something other than cancer.
-For example, the most common cause of breast pain is cyclical, related to the menstrual cycle.
-Even though much of the time these symptoms do not indicate breast cancer, there is no way to be sure without getting it checked.
+These symptoms can be caused by something other than cancer.
+For example, the most common cause of breast pain is changes in hormone levels caused by the menstrual cycle.
+Even though most of the time these symptoms do not indicate breast cancer, there is no way to be sure without getting it checked.

 If you have concerns about any of these or other symptoms or changes, please be sure to talk with your healthcare provider.
 That way, if it’s cancer, you can start a treatment plan; if it isn’t, you can stop worrying.